KyleKlus/solitude-obsidian-theme/README.md

 - v2.7.7 Quick bugfix
 - v2.7.8 Some changes to the README and the promo screenshot
 - v2.7.9 Changed the back arrow in mobile view & added a color picker to background colors
+- v2.8.0 Rebranding

 <p align="center">
-    Please open an <a href="https://github.com/MajorEnkidu/red-solitude-obsidian-theme/issues">issue</a> on github, if you find any bugs or if you have any recommendations for what I should add to this theme.
+    Please open an <a href="https://github.com/MajorEnkidu/solitude-obsidian-theme/issues">issue</a> on github, if you find any bugs or if you have any recommendations for what I should add to this theme.
 </p>